maleck13/integration-controller/Readme.md

 Things it can currently integrate

-- EnMasse address-spaces to fuse online as connections
+- EnMasse address-spaces to fuse online as amqp connections
+- K8s Services to fuse online as http(s) connections

 # Design concept
 Integrations are made up of consumers and integrators these are the core interfaces in the controller: